ishakhrukh/scripting-lang/README.md

 A scripting language inspired off of python.
 ## IMPORTANT:
 This project is in the pre-alpha phase, which means it will have a ton of bugs and minimal features.
 Please read ***Syntax*** and if possible, ***Sample Scripts***.
 Don't expect this scripting language to do much, like arithmetic operations, if conditions, etc.
-## Some Useless Information
-In the examples provided by ***Syntax*** and ***Sample Scripts***, you may notice the repeated use of pi.
-I don't have an obsession with pi or anything, it's just the first thing that came to my mind when I was writing the examples.
-Ok, enough wasting time, lets get started with the real stuff:
 ## Current Bugs
 Current bugs:
 * If a variable's value is too long, the program throws a segfault.